Framfield: Religion

 There is a 13th-century church, dedicated to Thomas Becket, which is thought to have superseded a wooden Saxon one.
 In the 9th century it passed from the crown to the Archbishop of Canterbury, assuming its nomination as a peculiar.
 In 1509 a fire burned all the wooden parts of the church.
 The tower collapsed in the 17th century.
 In 1891 the church, including the tower, was restored and the bells were rehung.

 There is also a Baptist chapel, and there was a Methodist church at Blackboys.
 However, this has now been converted into houses.

 Education

-Education is provided by two Church of England primary schools: Framfield; and Blackboys.
+Education is provided by two Church of England primary schools: Framfield and Blackboys.

 Leisure and sport

 There are two inns in the parish: the Hare and Hounds in Framfield and the Blackboys Inn in Blackboys.

-Blackboys Cricket Club is based at the Blackboys Recreation Ground.
+Blackboys Cricket Club is based at the Blackboys recreation ground.

-Framfield and Blackboys Football Club is based at Framfield Recreation Ground.
+Framfield and Blackboys Football Club is based at Framfield recreation ground, as is AFC Uckfield's youth team.

-AFC Uckfield's Youth Team is based at Framfield Recreation Ground.